 How does my company become a partner?¶

-We ask for a donation of $1000 US through PayPal per year.
-If this is your first time, please email email@example.com to express your desire to become a partner and include your company logo if you would like it to appear on this page.
+We ask for a donation of at least $1000 US through PayPal per year.
+If this is your first time, please email firstname.lastname@example.org to express your desire to become a partner and include your company logo if you would like it to appear on this page.
 We will send you a reminder in a year and if all goes well, you may choose to extend for another year.

 In some countries it is not possible to donate through PayPal in which case you can donate by Credit Card using ClickAndPledge.
 Be sure to enter the amount in the ArduPilot section, other sections are for other SPI projects.
 Other methods can be found on the SPI donations page.